technicolor1/simpleCalculator/README.md

 A simple calculator.
 Add, subtract, multiply, divide.

+# ISSUES
+- Safari does not fully support CSS-grid

 # TODO
 - [x] Material UI
 - [ ] The user should see the least amount of occurrences of NaN / undefined